zL1nX/zL1nX/README.md

 - 🔭 I’m currently working on DJI Drones Hacking and Cryptographic Engineering
 - 🌱 I’m currently learning firmware analysis and all other needed skills
 - 🤔 I’m currently at Lab Of Cryptography and Computer Security in Shanghai Jiao Tong University
-- 💬 Actually, I love writing and doing some well-organized presentation.
+- 💬 Actually, I love writing things and doing some well-organized presentations.
 - 📫 How to reach me: linxzhan9@gmail.com

 ### Still Need hard-working 😥